 (3) Decreased primarily due to the redemption of the Skilled Healthcare Group Senior Subordinated Notes and a lower bankruptcy settlement distribution from Sunwest in 2013 than in 2012.

-(4) Increased primarily due to the sale of senior unsecured notes to fund investments.
+(4) Increased primarily due to the sale of senior unsecured notes.

 (5) Increased due to acquisitions, developments and capital improvement investments.